 Why choose engineering?

-From the phone in your hand, to the roof over your head, to the cars passing by, Engineering plays an important role in our lives every day.
+From the phone in your hand, to the roof over your head, and the cars passing by, Engineering plays an important role in our lives every day.
 It's about making the world a more accessible place and creating a positive impact on people's lives.

 What do professional engineers do?